-OK, in ubuntu, the webserver looks at /var/www directory by default for any web-page accessed like this http://localhost/my_first_web_page.php .
-Of course “my_first_web_page.php” is just a file-name that I am using for demo to test php installation.
-You can use whatever file name you like (but retain the .php file extension).
+OK, in Ubuntu, the webserver looks at /var/www directory by default for any web-page accessed like this http://localhost/my_first_web_page.php .
+Of course “my_first_web_page.php” is just a file-name used as a demonstration to test php installation.
+You can use whatever file name you like, however retain the .php file extension.

 So, now type this in a terminal:

 Copy-Paste the following lines into the text-editor gedit:

 Save and close gedit.
 The reboot Apache webserver by typing this on Terminal:

 You should see firefox displaying info about php-engine.
 This means that the install went perfect for php.